-While you are editing your text you might find certain parts of it distracting or not worthwile to be displayed.
-AUCTEX lets you hide those parts and show them again at request.
-There is a built-in support for hiding macros and environments which we call "folding" here, as well as support for Emacs' outline mode.
+While font locking helps you grasp the purpose of markup code and separate markup from content, the markup code can still be distracting.
+AUCTEX lets you hide those parts and show them again at request with its built-in support for hiding macros and environments which we call folding here.